rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ```

-### Use Case 4 OAuth2 Application accessing the AMQP port

 ### Use Case 4 JMS application

 In this use case we are demonstrating a basic JMS application which reads, via an environment variable (`TOKEN`),